RC2: High Impact, Interdisciplinary Science in NIDDK Research Areas (Clinical Trial Optional)

 The RC2 at NIDDK

-There are several ways that researchers can address scientific challenges using an interdisciplinary team approach.
+There are two ways that researchers can address scientific challenges using an interdisciplinary team approach.
 These include:

 In contrast, the RC2 at NIDDK is a single project using an interdisciplinary team approach that generates a research resource for the community, is discovery based and/or hypothesis generating.
 NIDDK looks for these RC2 projects to accelerate critical breakthroughs in biomedical research that is relevant to the mission of NIDDK.
 These will be high impact ideas that may lay the foundation for new fields of research and be groundbreaking, high impact, cross-cutting, hypothesis-generating research.